OSGeo/grass-website/content/about/citation.md

 }
 </pre>

-For more options see also: [GRASS GIS Citation Repository](https://grasswiki.osgeo.org/wiki/GRASS_Citation_Repository).
+For more options see also: [GRASS Citation Repository](https://grasswiki.osgeo.org/wiki/GRASS_Citation_Repository).

-#### GRASS GIS Google Scholar profile
+#### GRASS Google Scholar profile
-Citing GRASS GIS in your work enables us to track the impact of this open source software on research.
+Citing GRASS in your work enables us to track the impact of this open source software on research.
-Have a look at our [Google Scholar](https://scholar.google.com/citations?user=gJ0ZB0cAAAAJ) profile for examples of GRASS GIS applications in the most diverse fields.
+Have a look at our [Google Scholar](https://scholar.google.com/citations?user=gJ0ZB0cAAAAJ) profile for examples of GRASS applications in the most diverse fields.
-Are you using GRASS GIS in your research and your publication is missing?
+Are you using GRASS in your research and your publication is missing?
 [Let us know](https://forms.gle/cDEvMJu7d6nvxLKn9) and we will add it to the profile.